Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

 Best for: First-time miles chasers who want solid rewards and peace of mind.

+YouTrip is not a credit card.
 While miles cards earn flights and perks, FX fees (~3.25%) can eat into savings.
-YouTrip, a multi-currency travel wallet, is a smarter option for everyday overseas spending:
+YouTrip, one of the most widely used multi-currency cards for Singaporeans, is a smarter option for everyday overseas spending:

 Key Perks: